Updated April 28, 2014

-Our hearts go out to those affected by the Oklahoma tornado (as well as those in Texas, Kansas and Iowa).
-Tornado season is clearly upon us, and even if you don’t live in “Tornado Alley,” it’s important to know what to do if you’re caught in a twister.
+With last night’s deadly tornado in Arkansas, and more predicted throughout the central U.S., tornado season is clearly upon us.
+Even if you don’t live in “Tornado Alley,” it’s important to know what to do if you’re caught in a twister.
 Tornadoes can happen any time, in any region of the world, if conditions are right.

 What causes tornadoes?

-Tornadoes happen when warm, moist air is trapped under cool, dry air, and winds at ground level travel in a different direction than those higher up.
+Tornadoes happen when warm, humid air gets trapped beneath a layer of cool, dry air, and winds at ground level move in a different direction than those above.
 This can cause the rising air to spin like a top, creating a funnel cloud.

 Where are tornadoes most likely to occur?